Dr. Sadow is the Associate Program Director responsible for resident training in Anatomic Pathology at Massachusetts General Hospital.

-Dr. Sadow's clinical and research interests involve endocrine pathology, studying the mechanisms of endocrine carcinogenesis through translational studies involving the proteomics and genomics of endocrine neoplasms, primarily of the thyroid and adrenal glands.
-Dr. Sadow also has interests in salivary gland tumors and tumors of the kidney.
+Dr. Sadow is Associate Director of the MGH Head and Neck Pathology Service.
+He is also Associate Director of ENT Pathology in the Department of Otolaryngology at the Massachusetts Eye and Ear Infirmary.
+His clinical and research interests involve endocrine pathology, studying the mechanisms of endocrine carcinogenesis through translational studies involving the proteomics and genomics of endocrine neoplasms, primarily of the thyroid and adrenal glands.

 Endocrine tumors present a particularly difficult challenge for both pathologists and clinicians in that they are often remarkably benign-appearing under the microscope.
 Clearly, when they are horrifically malignant, they are horrifically malignant, but often, in the worlds of endocrine pathology and clinical medicine, the biggest tip-off to the level of malignancy is metastasis.
 Thus, classifying these tumors at an earlier stage in order to both risk stratify patients as well as to develop markers with a better molecular understanding of these neoplasms is the current focus of the field.